 Nastran BDF 2D Axisymmetric

+This option is largely obsolete and will be withdrawn in the future, use the cyclic symmetry option.
 This creates the output file 'jobname'_AX.BDF .
 A 2D model of a longitudinal section is created with planar shell elements.
 In an FEA system this 2D section could be rotated about the axis to produce a full 3D solid elements mesh or could be used in an Axisymmetric analysis if the loads and constraints are also rotationally symmetric.
 This type of analysis is very efficient for thick wall pressure vessels.
 The various layers and of the winding and elements within are given PSHELL identifiers that reflect the +/- angle ply and physical material for that element.
 An axis for the principal material direction for the angle-ply is created for each element.
 The Nastran data cards created are MAT1, GRID, CQUAD4, COORD2R and PSHELL.
 Users have used this type of file with the ABAQUS system using the Winding Plugin.

 The Above image shows a 2D axisymmetric model based on three winding layers, two low angle helical layers of slightly different base wind angle and extent and a double hoop layers on the cylinder part.
 The colour coding is showing different PCOMP (material) entries for different groups of elements.

 The 3D Cyclic symmetry model is the most complete and detailed stress calculation for thick walled analyses.
 The Picture below shows a model for a thick wall pressure vessel (700 Bar hydrogen tank) This has 35 Filament Wind layer entries (FWLs) many containing multiple sub-plies.
 The output is controlled largely be the Output Flavour selected but can be customised by the some of the options.
 Whilst the description below is focused on NAstran type data decks, native LS-DYNA and ABAQUS decks can be made also.